-These criteria might fit a homeschool support group, a homeschool club, or a homeschool youth group.
-The members are limited to homeschool parents or students, meet for social reasons, are supported by membership fees (and maybe a little bit of fund raisers), do not sell products or services and do not collect tax deductible donations.
+These criteria might fit a homeschool support group.
+The members are limited to homeschool parents (or interested in homeschooling), meet for social reasons, are supported by membership fees (and maybe a little bit of fund raisers), do not sell products or services and do not collect tax deductible donations.